 Energizing Local Communities

 The soap berry fruit falls off the Sapindus mukorossi tree and is collected, split open, and deseeded by hand, then dried in the sun, creating a sustainable source of income that invigorates local communities in Himalayan villages.

 Our packaging is made with certified compostable materials produced with wind energy and printed with vegetable ink.
 The package will decompose in less than 89 days in a compost bin or facility, and will introduce no toxic residue to the environment.

-Artificial, synthetic, and “natural”-labeled surfactants – compounds that break the surface tension of water and bind with dirt and stains – are made from genetically modified mono-cultured crops like corn, coconut, and palm, which introduce toxic agricultural elements into the environment.
+Artificial, synthetic, and “natural”-labeled surfactants – cleaning agents – are made from genetically modified mono-cultured crops like corn, coconut, and palm, which introduce toxic agricultural elements into the environment.
 This results in the disruption of ecosystems, the deforestation of landscapes, and the pollution of natural resources.

 These chemical surfactants do not break down – they move from laundry machines into the water supply, soil, and air, where they damage ecosystems and hang around in linens.
 From there, they come into contact with our skin, and even our bloodstream.